mrfrank8176/Complex-Networks-in-Economics-and-Innovation/index.md

-# This is a Virtual Satellite for NetwSci 2022!
+# This is a Virtual Satellite for NetSci 2022!
 ## Satellite Organizers:
 - [Morgan R. Frank](https://www.pitt.edu/~mrfrank), University of Pittsburgh
 - [Michele Coscia](https://www.michelecoscia.com/), IT University of Copenhagen